-The aim of this week is to increase awareness of global antimicrobial resistance and to encourage best practices among the general public, health workers and policy makers to avoid further emergence of drug-resistant infection.
+Antimicrobials resistance awareness and to encourage best practices among the general public is the aim of this week, health workers and policy makers to avoid further emergence of drug-resistant infection.

 Antimicrobial resistance occurs when microbes such as bacteria, virus, fungi and parasites resist the effect of medications, making infections harder to treat thereby increasing the risk of disease spread, severe illness and death.